-Often, most of the design budget goes toward highly visible aspects of a home theater: top of the range devices, luxury seating, an incredible screen, and killer speakers.
-But designers should leave enough budget for one other essential aspects of the overall design–the control system.
+Often, most of the design budget goes toward highly visible aspects of a home theater: top-of-the-range devices, luxury seating, an incredible screen, and killer speakers.
+But designers should leave enough budget for one other essential aspect of the overall design–the control system.

-An intuitive theater is one where a control system connects everything from lighting to sound.
+An intuitive theater is one where a home theater automation system connects everything from lighting to sound.
 Where users never have to paw the walls in search of a light switch.
 A bad theater design is one where users are forced to flick a series of switches to “see what happens.”

 How to automate a luxury home theater